ByteThisCode/Systems-Administration-Writeup/Shell_Scripting/README.md

       ```

 ### - cut
   * Allows you to cut parts of lines
+  * -c - Produces for each input line an output line consisting only of the characters listed.
+Ex:   `cut -cPISITION [input_file]`